-I established my laboratory’s in the Institute of Experimental Medicine of Hungarian Academy of Sciences and in Pázmány Péter Chatolic University in order to investigate cortical microcircuits by performing simultaneous 3D network and dendritic measurements both in vivo and in vitro.
-As the head of the Imaging Center I focus our work on:
+I have established my laboratories at the Institute of Experimental Medicine of the Eotvos Lorand Research Network (then the Hungarian Academy of Sciences) and at the Pázmány Péter Catholic University in order to investigate cortical microcircuits by performing simultaneous 3D network and dendritic measurements both in vivo and in vitro.
+As the head of the Imaging Center, I focus our work on:

-- Designing unique fast 3D microscope techniques for dendritic and simultaneous network imaging in large volume with the use of organic dyes and genetically encoded sensors (GCaMP6),
+- Designing unique fast 3D microscope techniques for dendritic and simultaneous network imaging in large volumes with the use of organic dyes and genetically encoded sensors (GCaMP6),

 - Measuring dendritic computation during synchronous network activities such as sharp-wave ripple activity,

 - Developing novel two-photon uncaging techniques and compounds (caged GABA, glutamate, serotonin, dopamine),

 - 3D-AO imaging of dendritic computation in awake animals

 – Balázs Rózsa MD PhD – Andrius Plauska – Alexandra Bojdán – Balázs Barkóczi – Balázs Chiovini – Csaba Csupernyák – Blanka Heizer – Éva Jámbor – Gábor Juhász – Linda Sulcz Judák – Betti Kovács – Tibor Lőrincz – Miklós Madarász – Zsolt Mezricky – Dominika Nagy – Dénes Pálfi – Domonkos Pinke – Lídia Popara – Áron Szepesi – Benedek Szmola – Gergely Szalay – Szilárd Szokolay – Tímea Szabó – Zoltán Szadai – István Márton Takács – Tamás Tompa – Alexandra Vitéz – Katalin Wéber –